 RELATED: 20 Best-Kept Secrets of Washington D.C.

-The 36th annual Chicago Jazz Festival takes place this year from Sept.
+The 37th annual Chicago Jazz Festival takes place this year from Sept.
 3rd to Sept.
 6th at the Chicago Cultural Center in Millennium Park.
-Admission is free and you'll have the chance to view performances by Terence Blanchard with Ravi Coltrane & Lionel, Kevin Eubanks, and Eric Harland among others.
-From Friday to Monday, Washington Park is home to the 25th Annual African Festival of the Arts, an event featuring exhibitions by Chicago's best artists.
-General admission tickets cost $20 for adults at the gate, $15 in advance; family and weekend passes are available for $30.
-If you believe that one man's junk is another man's treasure, you may want to check out Remix Chicago, (formerly known as Ravenswood Remix), a recycled art fair on Saturday and Sunday where artists showcase their original, hand-made art, clothing, jewelry, and crafts made from used or recycled goods.
-You can even attend free one-hour workshops and learn how to get in on the eco-friendly action by creating new items from old or used materials.
+Admission is free and you'll have the chance to view performances by Muhal Richard Abrams, Jose James, and Dee Dee Bridgewater among others.
+From Friday to Monday, Washington Park is home to the 26th Annual African Festival of the Arts, an event featuring exhibitions by Chicago's best artists.
+General admission tickets cost $20 for adults at the gate, $15 in advance; family and weekend passes are available for $40.
 Click here for more fun things to do in Chicago year-round.